lfbraz/azure-data-science-e2e/labs/lab 1/Lab1.md

 -------------|
 **Take a look in this [notebook](/labs/lab%201/notebooks/deploy-model-churn-prediction.ipynb).**|

-You can also import this notebook to you own workspace.
-Just righ-click on the blank space below your username and choose *Import -> File* and put the path of the file.
+You can also import this notebook to your own workspace.
+Just right-click on the blank space below your username and choose *Import -> File* and put the path of the file.
+You can download to your local machine and upload to Databricks Workspace as well.

 ### BONUS: Deploy to Azure Functions